hoop33/limo/README.md

 $ limo [flags] <verb> <noun> [arguments...]
 ```

-For example, to list your starred repositories for Github in plaintext format, you type:
+For example, to list your starred repositories for GitHub in plaintext format, you type:

 ```sh
 $ limo --service github --output text list stars